We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Founded by Hong Kong jewelry legend Mr. Tse Sui Luen in the 1960s and incorporated in 1971, Tse Sui Luen Jewellery has grown into one of Asia’s largest jewelers.
 From its headquarters in Hong Kong, the company operates more than 400 boutiques in more than 110 Asian cities.
 As of 2023, the company traded on the Stock Exchange of Hong Kong, had more than 2,300 employees and generated more than 2.6 billion HKD (approximately $334 billion USD) in annual revenue.

 TSL is both a retailer and a jewelry designer, manufacturer and trader, offering everything from retail jewelry to custom designs and wholesaling.
 The company has won more than 60 jewelry design awards, including the 2002 Gold Virtuosi, or “gold jewelry Oscar” in Vicenza, Italy.

 With more than 25 boutiques in Hong Kong and two in Macau, TSL’s retail stores are easy to find in either city.
 We visited the Nathan Road location in Hong Kong, as well as their Avenida De Almeida Ribeiro boutique in Macau.

 We started out our first day of secret shopping at the bottom of Nathan Road and worked our way up.
-Park Lane Shopper’s Boulevard was a bit quieter than the bustling section of Nathan Road near the Tsim Sha Tsui stop.
+Park Lane Shopper’s Boulevard, a shopping arcade off Nathan Road with several jewellery shops, was a bit quieter than the bustling section of Nathan Road near the Tsim Sha Tsui stop.